tamimology/synology-to-ubuntu-migration/README.md

 First, we need to create a mapping folder on the mini-pc.
 If this folder is on the partition as the Ubuntu Server, then start from step #5

-1. Map the other drive (my case, I have 128gb nvme for the OS, and 500gb SATA for the docker configuration files and volume mounting).
+1. Map the other drive (in my case, I have 128gb nvme for the OS, and 500gb SATA for the docker configuration files and volume mounting).
 So I need to auto mount the 500gb partition exceute `lsblk -o NAME,FSTYPE,UUID,MOUNTPOINTS` and take note of the partition UUID, mine is in red below
-#### if the partitons are confudsing and want to have the partition size with the name and then look it in the above results, execute `sudo fdisk -l`
+#### if the partitions are confusing and want to have the partition size with the name and then look it in the above results, execute `sudo fdisk -l`

 ### Make sure that this partition is formatted as ext4, NTFS will have a lot of issues when used with docker volume mounting
  ![uuid](screenshots/uuid.png)

-2. Make a folder to mount the this partition at, by exceuting `mkdir /home/USER/docker`
+2. Make a folder to mount this partition at, by executing `mkdir /home/USER/docker`

-3. Add this partition to the _fstab_ to have it auto mounted at every boot by excecuting `sudoedit /etc/fstab`, and adding the follwoing line at the end of the file
+3. Add this partition to the _fstab_ to have it auto-mounted at every boot by executing `sudoedit /etc/fstab`, and adding the following line at the end of the file
 `UUID=0ea7f90f-6cd8-4e10-a3d4-4d070da6da7b    /home/USER/docker   ext4    rw,relatime,discard   0    2`
 #### again, press _Ctrl+X_, then _y_ and press enter to save and exit